Why picking the right fibre internet option for your organization requires an understanding of how your company uses the internet.

-Fibre internet services are delivered via fibre-optic cabling, allowing data to travel at the speed of light and providing equal download and upload speeds of up to 10 Gbps and beyond.
+Fibre internet services are delivered via fibre-optic cabling, allowing data to travel at the speed of light and providing equal download and upload speeds of up to 100 Gbps.
 With such speeds, you can upload large files to the cloud, replicate databases between your headquarters and your data centre, or synchronize your disaster recovery stores in seconds—all without worrying about data volume congestion or lag.
 For companies that frequently share very large files or generate major transaction volumes, fibre represents a tremendous productivity boon.

 If fibre is right for you, it’s important to remember that you have a couple of options:

 If you can accurately predict your monthly internet usage, you can get take advantage of unlimited data at a fixed bandwidth.
 The advantage to this is that you won’t be charged any overages and your costs will remain predictable.
 The disadvantage is that, if you suddenly need more bandwidth during, for example, Black Friday when your website gets flooded with visitors looking for the best deals, you risk compromising your website’s performance—and the customer experience.
 But if such instances aren’t part of your business’s nature, dedicated bandwidth may be the best option for you.